25 First Time Home Buyer Tips to Get Your Foot in The Door

 When you’re trying to save up to buy a house, making a budget is imperative.
 If you know you can safely put 10% to 15% of your monthly income away, consider setting up an automatic transfer each payday that goes directly into your savings — if you never see that money, you probably won’t miss it!

-Consult an affordability calculator to get an idea of what you might be able to afford in your budget.
+Use an affordability calculator to get an idea of what you might be able to afford in your budget.

-First-time buyer Hayden, who lives in Anchorage, Alaska, says he was able to save up a large amount of money by renting a room from a family member as opposed to paying high rent on an apartment by himself.
+First-time buyer Hayden, who lives in Anchorage, Alaska, says he was able to save a large amount of money by renting a room from a family member as opposed to paying high rent on an apartment by himself.

 “I was only paying like $400 a month, renting a room from my sister,” he says.
 Although he wasn’t originally saving specifically to buy a house, he realized that it might be a good time to make the investment.

-“I started looking at real estate prices, then when I saw how low-interest rates were, it made sense to buy my first home,” he says.
+“I started looking at real estate prices, then when I saw how low interest rates were, it made sense to buy my first home,” he says.

 3. Clean up that credit